top of page

 We stayed the night in Molenbeek, at the co-housing unit where our youngest daughter lives with her friends.

-While the official Art Cities route starts at the "Mont des Arts - Kunstberg", we decided that we first wanted to have a last look at the Grand Place.
+While the official Art Cities route starts at the "Mont des Arts - Kunstberg", having a last look at the Grand Place seemed a better option.

 What a difference with yesterday evening.
 So quiet now.